Dr. Dude and His Excellent Ray: Description

 Dr. Dude and His Excellent Ray has a colorful cartoon theme and features many playfield toys.
 The game has 1980's style music, a hidden playfield magnet and an alpha-numeric display.
 The game was one of the last machines in pinball mainstream with such a display made before switching to the newer dot-matrix score displays.
 The backbox of the machine includes a lenticular flip image of Ben A. Glich before and after coolness treatment.

+Reception

+The game was reviewed in Video Games & Computer Entertainment who found it a game for everyone.

 Digital versions

 Dr. Dude and His Excellent Ray was available as a licensed table of The Pinball Arcade for several platforms prior to the loss of the WMS license in 2018.
-After the license passed to Zen Studios, the company announced in 2020 that the table will be part of a forthcoming sixth wave of tables being added to its own curation of Williams pinball tables, available as downloadable content for Pinball FX 3.
+After the license passed to Zen Studios, the company announced in 2020 that the table will be part of a forthcoming sixth wave of tables being added to its own curation of Williams pinball tables, available as downloadable content for Pinball FX 3; a remastered version released for Pinball FX on June 30, 2022.